Gas prices could soon drop, GasBuddy analyst predicts

 According to AAA, the current average gas price in Kansas for regular gas is $3.083 and $3.385 for diesel.

-The price of oil is 10% lower than it was not even two weeks ago, De Haan told Nexstar.
+The price of oil is 10% lower than it was not even two weeks ago, De Haan said.
 He expects the trend to continue for at least a couple of weeks.

 As of Friday afternoon, the average price of gasoline at the pump was $3.41, down just slightly from the highest year-to-date price of $3.44 seen Nov.
 10. De Haan said he is hopeful that the price won’t hit those high levels again before the end of the year.